• Event

 Although the Aboriginals Ordinance 1918 did not specifically cover the removal of children to another state, the extreme powers of the Chief Protector over Aboriginal people and a number of sections of the Act did allow it to happen legally.
 These powers continued through successive amended legislation.

-A file in the National Archives related to the transfer of ‘light coloured children’ from Northern Territory to ‘southern states’ which encompasses the period 1952 to 1958 includes correspondence referring to a ‘policy’ of interstate removal as early as the 1930s:
+A file in the National Archives related to the transfer of Aboriginal children from the Northern Territory to southern states which encompasses the period 1952 to 1958 includes correspondence referring to a “policy” of interstate removal as early as the 1930s, to transfer children to southern denominational institutions with a view to their ultimate adoption by white parents.

 A letter on the file refers to a number of children who were moved interstate in the 1930s and who were still maintained there in 1952.
-The group included two girls placed in the Church of England Home for Children in Brighton, Victoria in 1939; a girl placed at the Sacred Heart Orphanage at Crystal Brook in South Australia; and two children with disabilities, one placed at St Gabriel’s School for Deaf Boys at Castle Hill, NSW and one at the Parkside Home (Asylum) in South Australia.
+The group included two girls placed in the Church of England Homes for Children in Brighton, Victoria in 1939; a girl placed at the Sacred Heart Orphanage at Crystal Brook in South Australia; and two children with disabilities, one placed at St Gabriel’s School for Deaf Boys at Castle Hill, NSW and one at the Parkside Home (Asylum) in South Australia.

 It is not yet clear how many children were transferred interstate prior to World War II.